-From December 2018 the Solicitors Regulation Authority has decreed that all law firms must provide user friendly price and service information for a range of common services.
+From December 2018 the Solicitors Regulation Authority (SRA) has decreed that all law firms must provide user-friendly price and service information for a range of common services.

 The requirement for price disclosure does not extend to all legal services, but law firms will be required to provide information for those services most commonly utilised by consumers.